6 of the best broadband and TV deals right now

-Whether it’s the cost of food, rent, health insurance or streaming services, prices are still on the rise across the board — and broadband and TV are no different.
+Whether it’s the cost of food, rent, health insurance or fuel, prices continue to rise across the board — and broadband and TV are no different, unfortunately.

 But the good news is that you don’t have to put up with it.
 By switching to a new provider on bonkers.ie you could save yourself hundreds of euro a year.